l-hoang/scala-chef-redux/README.md

 * No heaped or level commands
 * No cooking time specification
 * `<num> <ingredient>` doesn't work; need to do `<num> ct <ingredient>`
+* Syntax differences from actual Chef to get around Scala code conventions and syntax (e.g. "with" and "for" not working due to being keywords)
+* Requiring "Enjoy your meal" at the end to start execution

 TODO?